Katie Holmes And Jamie Foxx Reportedly Call It Quits After Six Years Of Dating

 “What Jamie does is his business — we haven’t been together for months.”

-This information came about after the 51-year-old actor was reportedly seen holding hands with 21-year-old singer, Sela Vave as they passed paparazzi on the way to Jamie’s Lamborghini SUV at which time they sped away from the flashing cameras.
+This information came about after the 51-year-old actor was reportedly seen holding hands with the 21-year-old singer Sela Vave as they passed paparazzi on the way to Jamie’s Lamborghini SUV, at which time they sped away from the flashing cameras.

-The pair attended Lil Pump’s 19th birthday celebration at West Hollywood celebrity hangout, Bootsy Bellows, on Friday night.
+The pair attended Lil Pump’s 19th birthday celebration at West Hollywood celebrity hangout Bootsy Bellows on Friday night.
 That was when Sela and Jamie were documented leaving the festivities together, reported E!
 News via Hollywood Life.

 Still, Katie and Jamie’s relationship was very much on their fans’ minds.
-After all, the pair were said to have been dating as far back as 2013, just a year after Katie split with husband Tom Cruise.
+After all, the pair were said to have been dating as far back as 2013, just a year after Katie split with then-husband Tom Cruise.
 Since then, the two actors have generally stayed out of the public eye.
 In fact, Jamie even shrugged off rumors that he and Katie were together not too long ago.
 At the time, the actor deemed the concept “hilarious.”

 That said, Foxx was likely trying to divert anyone from looking too carefully at his personal life.
 Although he and Katie never formally announced their relationship, the two acted like a couple in love.

 They were often spotted together, spending quality time with each other.
-Katie and Jamie were seen strolling on a Malibu beach, relating during fashion week in Paris and walking together on the streets of New York, all without admitting they had become a couple.
+Katie and Jamie were seen strolling on a Malibu beach, relating during Fashion Week in Paris and walking together on the streets of New York, all without admitting they had become a couple.

-And then, finally, the two went public with their pairing, according to Page Six on January 28, 2018.
+And then, finally, the two went public with their pairing on January 27, 2018, according to Page Six.
 The two stars attended Clive Davis’ Pre-Grammys Gala at the same time.

 Then, this past May, they both climbed the Met Gala’s red carpet steps, each wearing a Zac Posen creation.
 In fact, the designer “documented [their] limo ride to the event at the Metropolitan Museum of Art’s Costume Institute in New York City on his Instagram Stories,” claimed Us magazine.